 The real scandal here is that governments let Clearview continue to operate.
 That individuals must refuse "their consent" despite the fact that no one ever gave consent to this abuse.
 Even worse: Only people in the European Union, the UK, Switzerland and California, US, get a chance to "refuse consent" and opt out of Clearview tracking because of privacy protection laws.

-Everybody else doesn't even get the chance to complain.
+Everybody else doesn't even get the chance to opt out.